alexruimy/philosophy/README.md

   This script will follow the first non italic, non parenthesis link in an arbitrary Wikipedia article until it gets to Philosophy.

-  As it traverses Wikipedia, wordpairs of `{page} {first valid link}` are stored in a cache to reduce the requests made.
+  As it traverses Wikipedia, tab-separated wordpairs of `{page} {first valid link}` are stored in a cache to reduce the requests made.

 ## Checking a single article
   Run `philosophy.py`.
 Add an optional argument for the page of your choice, or `random` for a random article.